 Tell your doctor if you:

-- Are allergic to the iodine dye used in the
+- Are having an angiogram and are allergic to the iodine dye used in the

 contrast material or any other substance that contains